klee016/PyNADA/README.md

 # PyNADA
-An R client for NADA API
+A  client for NADA API

 ## Setup
 This library is currently under development.
 A pip installation is also available through test PyPI using: